zjuradoq/BioCRNPyler/docs/membrane_features.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Example 3: Simple Transport by alpha-hemolysin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Construct a chemical reaction network (CRN) for the transport of ATP through alpha-hemolysin.

 .. image:: figures/Simple_Transport.pdf
    :alt: Types of membrane transport components and mechanisms
    :align: center